Regulation and Supervision

 Chairman of the Board

-Graduated in Mechanical Engineering from IME, with an MBA in Finance from IBMEC and a Master's in Administration from COPPEAD/UFRJ.
-He holds certifications in Corporate Governance from IBGC and in financial regulation in the US.
-With over 30 years of experience in areas such as capital markets, regulation, and governance, he worked for 18 years as a regulator at the Central Bank of Brazil and B3.
+Holds a degree in Mechanical Engineering from IME, an MBA in Finance from IBMEC, and a Master’s in Administration from COPPEAD/UFRJ.
+Certified in Corporate Governance by IBGC, with additional certifications in financial regulation in the United States.
+Has over 30 years of experience in areas such as capital markets, regulation, and governance.
+Worked for 18 years as a regulator at the Central Bank of Brazil and at B3.
 Co-founder of MD8 Consulting and investor at Gávea Angels, focusing on Fintech and Regtech.

 Fernanda Zucatelli